Yknot-BCS/yknot-wiki/README.md

   * [Time Tracking & Invoicing](invoicing.md)

 ## Getting started

+“A journey of a thousand miles must begin with a single step.” ― Lao Tzu

 The first thing you need to do is get access to GitHub and Jira.
 We use GitHub for version control and to store our code in repositories.
 Jira is a project management tool that integrates with GitHub to keep track of outstading and completed work.